alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 GOV.UK stack is to use the [govuk-rails-app-template repository](https://github.com/alphagov/govuk-rails-app-template).

-This will create a new Rails application, installing and configuring common features such as:
+This will create a new Rails application, installing and configuring common features.

-- RSpec for testing
-- JSON-formatted logging
-- a healthcheck endpoint
-- coverage reporting
-- scripts for Jenkins CI builds
-- Airbrake for Errbit-based error reporting

 From here on we'll assume you’re configuring a new Rails application named `myapp` that was created with the above